GA-Dallas/The_FERN_Stack/README.md

 It's time to set up Google Firebase!

-**The First Step to Get Started is to "Signup For Google Firebase" and "signin"**
+**The First Step to Get Started is to "Signup For Google Firebase" and "sign in"**

 Go to: [https://firebase.google.com/](https://firebase.google.com/)